Fishers Peak State Park

 Fishers Peak Trailhead

 At this time, just a small piece of the 19,200-acre park is open to the public.
-The area is called Fishers Peak Trailhead, and it is the gateway to approximately 250 acres of public land, including nearly 2 miles of trails.
+This area is called Fishers Peak Trailhead and it is the gateway to over 16 miles of trails open for hiking and biking.
+Open for day use, this trailhead offers vehicle parking, public restrooms, scenic picnic areas, interpretive signage and kiosks available for the purchase of required park passes with cash, check or credit/debit card.

 For those who want more outdoor recreation, Trinidad Lake State Park is just a few miles away, offering hiking, camping, fishing, boating and more!